densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 />

 ---
-title: "Revenue per film category"
+Title: "Revenue per film category"
-description: "An overview of movie categories and their respective revenues from the Sakila database"
+Description: "An overview of movie categories and their respective revenues from the Sakila database"
 ---

 # Revenue per film category Statistics